khanglam/SnakeGameAI/README.md

 ## Credits

-This project was developed by [Your Name].
+This project was developed and maintained by [Khang Lam](https://github.com/khanglam/).

 Special thanks to: